ryman1/keeweb-wiki/Plugins.md

 var DetailView = require('views/details/details-view');

 module.exports.uninstall = function() {
-  // It's necessary to have this function.
-Cleanup all plugin resources and overrides here }
+  // It's necessary to have this function
+  // Cleanup all plugin resources and overrides here
+}
 ```